lekhrajdinkar/css_html/NOTES-CSS/006_ADVNC_IMAGES.md

 7. `background-size: 100%` --> width as 100% of container/parent amd height will be as per ratio, but it will cropped from bottom to main aspect ratio.

-7.1. `background-size: 100% 100%` --> width and lenght as 100% of container/parent --> ii wont crop and fit image (distort)
+7.1. `background-size: 100% 100%` --> width and lenght as 100% of container/parent --> it wont get crop and fit image (distort)
 ![img](https://github.com/lekhrajdinkar/css_html/blob/master/NOTES-CSS/assets/img/4.JPG)

+**contain and cover**

+8. `background-size: Contain` - it ensures full image is put in container.

+9. `background-size : Cover` - it ensures full image is put in container + zoom in image if there is white space around + it also crops img if needed.

 ***